limits-trade/limits-sdk/README.md

 const sdk = new LimitsSDK();

 // Setup your device wallet
-const devicePrivateKey = 'your-device-private-key';
+const devicePk = ethers.Wallet.createRandom().privateKey;
-const devicePrivateKey = ether. const device = new ethers.Wallet(devicePrivateKey);
+// Make sure you store the device private key as its used for all actions const device = new ethers.Wallet(devicePrivateKey);
+const deviceAddress = device.address

 async function quickStart() {
   const userAddress = '0x1234567890123456789012345678901234567890';